 In recent years, the appreciation of a ‘whole life’ approach is becoming the accepted and correct way to design, build and operate our buildings.
-A ‘whole life’ approach takes a longer term and more holistic view and to save money and create better buildings we need to assess alternative designs and show which are best.
+A ‘whole life’ approach takes a longer term and more holistic view.
+In order to save money and create better buildings we need to assess alternative designs and show which are best.
 This type of approach is recognised in government and public procurement programmes, and also in the procurement undertaken by private sector clients, both large and small.
 The adage “I’m not rich enough to buy cheap things” is one we do well to remember.

 Firstly, it encourages a discussion about the durability of materials and components at the outset of the project.
-It forces the team to consider the life cycle impact and behaviour of a component, and how that fits with the overall design.
-It facilitates a discussion between the client, designer and the project team on the expected use of the building, how this meets the business and operational needs of the occupier or potential occupier, and how flexible or adaptable this needs to be.
+It forces the team to consider the life cycle impact and behaviour of a component.
+It also looks at how that fits with the overall design.
+Life cycle costing also facilitates a discussion between the client, designer and the project team on the expected use of the building, how this meets the business and operational needs of the occupier or potential occupier, and how flexible or adaptable this needs to be.

-A life cycle costing exercise can also help generate the business case for the what can sometimes be a more capital intensive clean technology or green design feature.
+A life cycle costing exercise can also help generate the business case for what can sometimes be a more capital intensive clean technology or green design feature.
 For example, investing in a highly energy efficient design may add to initial costs but provide a financial payback due to lower running costs, as well as the associated benefits of lower environmental impact and healthier indoor environments.

-Life cycle costing can also facilitate innovative approaches to building design, proving the business case for a perhaps less orthodox design.
+Life cycle costing can also facilitate innovative approaches to building design, proving the business case for a less orthodox design.

 One of the particularly valuable aspects of a life cycle costing exercise is that it places an emphasis on the collection of accurate data on actual performance and operation compared with predicted performance.
 This can be highly valuable for future planning and for benchmarking the performance of one building against an industry standard.
-This can be particularly useful for clients with larger property portfolios, or at industry and sector level to help smaller clients.
+This can be particularly useful for clients with larger property portfolios, or at industry and sector level for smaller clients.

 Most of all, life cycle costing facilitates and encourages value decision making based on ‘value’ and real payback, rather than immediate capital cost.
 When combined with an understanding of the carbon footprint and environmental impact of a building, life cycle costing can be a hugely powerful tool to prove the financial case for sustainable buildings.
 This is the reason why sustainability standards such as BREEAM have adopted life cycle costing.
 BREEAM schemes now include a provision for a competent expert to carry out a life cycle costing exercise (link).
 There are similar requirements in other international sustainability standards such as LEED and Estidama.

-Looking to the future, we will realise even greater value using life cycle costing if we can get more occupiers and building managers engaged in post-occupancy evaluation (link) of buildings.
+Looking to the future, we will realise even greater value using life cycle costing if we can get more occupiers and building managers engaged in post-occupancy evaluation of buildings.
 Post-occupancy evaluation gathers detailed information on the performance aspects of the building and also looks at occupier feedback and satisfaction.
-There is a great opportunity to link occupant feedback to inform future design and construction choices, and that is something that will benefit us all.
+There is a great opportunity to link occupant feedback to inform future design and construction choices, which is something that will benefit us all.